MESEJ (Mini Estet Sejahtera) Project

-MESEJ (Mini Sejahtera Estate) Programme is a State government initiative to address pockets of poverty in prevalent areas in Sabah.
+MESEJ (Mini Estet Sejahtera) Project is a State government initiative to address pockets of poverty in prevalent areas in Sabah.
 It is structured by the State Ministry, and was originally the idea of the Chief Minister Datuk Seri Panglima Musa Hj Aman to bring spin-off of Sabah’s development will be to combat the prevailing poverty in Sabah.
 The MESEJ Project started in 2004 as a 300 hectare project for the hardcore poor in Sungai Laba, Sebatik Island in Tawau.

 The Ministry of Rural Development (Kementerian Pembangunan Luar Bandar or KPLB) is the agency mandated to manage the MESEJ programmes, in 2007 since the SLDB possessed long-term experiences rural agricultural development, KPLB officially commissioned SLDB as the executing agency to implement the project.

 The Sabah Land Development Board's role is to provide technical support to establish and manage the mini-oil palm estates for the KPLB, and will receive a management fee of 5 percent for the total project expenses.
 MESEJ is handled by the Trust Account or “Akaun Amanah” unit established by the State government.